From ancient Egypt to 1920s Shanghai — Walk where history happened

-Shanghai, China: where the Chinese Communist party began amidst Art Deco
+Shanghai, China: where the Chinese Communist Party began amidst Art Deco

 Shanghai is quite a showy city, with a gleaming skyline of high-rises and the sci-fi-eqsue Oriental Pearl TV Tower — there’s a good reason it’s included in most classic China trips.
 Tucked below the modern metal metropolis is a band of leafy boulevards and cream-walled mansions.
 This is the French Concession, once the premier residential district in the city during the early 20th century.

-While modern Shanghai residents seek glass-walled apartments, in the 1920s residents clamoured to move into spacious Art-Deco mansions surrounded by gardens and cafes.
-The district became a focus for political and intellectual developments, and was the birthplace of the Chinese Communist party.
+While modern Shanghai residents seek glass-walled apartments, in the 1920s residents clamoured to move into spacious Art-Deco mansions surrounded by gardens and cafés.
+The district became a focus for political and intellectual developments, and was the birthplace of the Chinese Communist Party.
 The shikumen (a townhouse of East-meet-West design) where the party met is now preserved as a museum.

 It’s a deceptively large district that’s best explored on a guided cycling tour.
 As you breeze along the flat, well-marked streets, you’ll pass Art-Deco mansions, dive into lilongs (alleyways) and see street-side vegetable stalls.

 Fuxing Park, a well-manicured space of topiary hedges and cherry blossom trees, makes a welcome rest stop.
 Depending on the time of day, you might see people taking part in choirs, dancing or t’ai chi.
-You’ll also have the chance to refuel at a hole-in-the-wall cafe, where jiaozi (pork dumplings) are often the signature dish.
+You’ll also have the chance to refuel at a hole-in-the-wall café, where jiaozi (pork dumplings) are often the signature dish.

 Italy: the Bourbon Tunnels under Naples